They are all characters in the Women’s Aid #TooIntoYou national public awareness poster and online campaign this October.

 To encourage discussion about healthy and unhealthy relationships, the #TooIntoYou campaign features seven characters:

 Each character reflects the insidious and harmful ways that young women experience dating abuse from their boyfriends or exes.
 The campaign also helps young women to spot the 10 key danger signs of dating abuse and provides information to combat online stalking and digital abuse and shares young women's stories.
 The #TooIntoYou campaign is supported by Norah Casey and Bláthnaid Treacy.

-The campaign highlights the hidden reality of many young women's relationships at a time traditionally associated with love, romance and celebration.
-In contrast to typically 'softer' Valentine's messages our hope is that in calling attention to the darker side of relationships at this time that the campaign will have a high impact.
+The campaign highlights the hidden reality of many young women's relationships and calls attention to the darker side of relationships.
 We are clearly asking – what part of love is abuse?